How to Apply For a Learners Permit in North Carolina

 - Pass knowledge, road sign recognition, vision and driving tests.

-- Submit proof of age and identity.
+- Submit proof of age and identity (such as a copy of a valid NC drivers license)

 - Submit proof of Social Security Number (SSN).